Esc

 Custom Types (Enums)

-Define types with multiple variants using type:
+Define types with multiple variants using enum:

 Simple Enums